inspatiallabs/inspatial-kit-doc/0. getting-started/philosophy.md

 Bundlers, compilers, transpilers, typegens, SSR, SSG, PPR, ISR these don't make you smart.
 They reveal how misguided our collective genius has become.

 "But SEO!" you cry.
 If search engines matter more than user experience, you've already lost.
+Ironically, InSpatial Kit is more SEO friendly than most of the tools if not all the framework you are already know.

 Designing for build tools leads to APIs that pollute entire systems.
 A universal system cannot thrive under such principles.

 When libraries assume Webpack/Vite/Rollup will always be there, they expose compile-time patterns that create invisible coupling.
-This "works only after you build it" mentality becomes the shop standard.
+This "works only after you build it" or bring in `x-party` mentality becomes the shop standard.
 Suddenly you can't run node myScript.js or ship a CDN link without an entire build orchestra.

 ### Testing: The Undeniable Truth